 I am feeding my 8 year old Yorkie Webster boiled chicken, brown rice and diced carrots.
 I boil the chicken with no spice, debone and pull off all the fat.
 I was putting that in a blender and pulverizing it to death but am am now pulling the meat into little pieces and mixing it with brown rice and the carrots.
 I do put the cooked carrots in a small chopper and chop them into small pieces.
 Making 1 chicken, 2 servings of brown rice and 4 or 5 carrots gives me enough food for 2 weeks.
 I also free feed Webster Wellness dry dog food to ensure he gets all the vitamins and minerals he needs.
 Hope this helps!
 Mitzi

-My vet told me to try this recipe and my yorkie, Oso
+My vet told me to try this recipe and my yorkie, Oso loves it!

-baby carrots, boiled and luke warm he loves his
+I serve it with small baby carrots, boiled and lukewarm.
+He loves his special meal.

-he gets dry pedigree and some wet pedigree mainly
+He gets dry pedigree and some wet pedigree mainly

-so i use little slices of turkey for healthy treats this is Oso hogging the shot of our Jack Russell Cookie.
+This is Oso hogging the shot of our Jack Russell Cookie.

 Think I will try the carrots chopped too.
 Maggie Mae and Jackson Fletcher are my 2 chihuahuas, both about 4#.
 Wal Mart has chicken hind quarters in 10# bags for about $4 a bag.
 Every two weeks or so I bake a bag, cool, skin and debone the meat.
 Usually I chop it up in small pieces and freeze it in zip lock bags or small yogurt containers.